Mario54/smooch-parse-cloud/README.md

 });
 ```

-### generateJWT function
+### The `generateJWT` function

-Then, we will define a new Cloud Code function that will be used to sign JWTs that will be passed to Smooch in a SDK or when calling the REST API.
+Then, define a new Cloud Code function called `generateJWT` to easily sign Smooch-compatible JWTs from any Parse SDK.
 You will notice that the `generateJWT` function assumes that a user is logged in.

 ```javascript
 Parse.Cloud.define("generateJWT", function(request, response) {